 Cooperation in education, research and innovation

 Switzerland and France maintain close relations in the areas of education and research.
-Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with officials from the French Ministry of National Education, Higher Education and Research and Ministry of Higher Education, Research and Innovation.
+Regular meetings are organised between the Swiss State Secretariat for Education Research and Innovation (SERI) and the French Ministry of National Education, Higher Education and Research.
 The two countries cooperate closely within several programmes and organisations at the European level, such as CERN and the European Space Agency (ESA).
 Thanks to their joint efforts at the ESA, in 2019 the CHEOPS telescope satellite mission to determine the size, composition and atmospheric properties of extrasolar planets was launched.

 Cultural exchanges between Switzerland and France are long-standing, rich and diverse.
-For more than 30 years, Pro Helvetia has been financing the «Centre culturel suisse» in Paris, which is mandated to promote and disseminate contemporary Swiss cultural production.
-The Swiss Embassy in Paris, as well as the Consulates General of Lyon, Marseille and Strasbourg, facilitate and support communication around Swiss cultural events programmed by numerous French partner institutions.
+For more than 30 years, Pro Helvetia has financed the 'Centre culturel suisse' in Paris, which is mandated to promote and disseminate contemporary Swiss arts and culture.
+The Swiss Embassy in Paris and the Consulates General of Lyon, Marseille and Strasbourg facilitate and support communication around Swiss cultural events, which feature in the programmes of numerous French partner institutions.
 Swiss and French government stakeholders with a mandate in arts and culture meet regularly.

 Swiss nationals in France

-In 2019, approximately 200,000 Swiss nationals were registered with the Swiss embassy and consulates general in France.
+In 2022, over 200,000 Swiss nationals were registered with the Swiss embassy and consulates-general in France.
 Swiss nationals in France form the largest Swiss community abroad.
 Some 185,000 French citizens have their permanent residence in Switzerland.

 History of bilateral relations

-In 1798 Switzerland opened its first diplomatic representation abroad, in Paris, and as a result, a Swiss consulate was soon opened in Bordeaux.
-At the end of the 19th century France was the only nation with a diplomatic representation in Bern.
+In 1798 Switzerland opened its first diplomatic representation abroad, in Paris.
+Soon after, a Swiss consulate opened in Bordeaux.
+At the end of the 19th century, France was the only nation with a diplomatic representation in Bern.